Protecting biodiversity in Uruguay

 UPM is also promoting a new working culture in Uruguay by collaborating with stakeholders and NGOs to manage the area.

-“Since 2011 we have been working with the NGO Vida Silvestre to improve the management plan and monitoring programmes in the region.
-Currently, we are preparing a new agreement with Vida Silvestre, which is very a respected environmental organisation in Uruguay.”
+“Since 2011 we have been working with Vida Silvestre to improve the management plan and monitoring programmes in the region.
+Vida Silvestre is very a respected environmental organisation in Uruguay.”

 Biodiversity supports ecosystem services including air quality, climate, water purification, pollination, prevention of erosion and raw material provision.
 Preserving biodiversity will help nature adapt to potential impacts on climate change.
 It is also important in maintaining the health and strength of wildlife populations.